kyegomez/APACAI/Documents/Services/Current/Frameworks/Swarms/Distribution.md

 ### **Future Outlook & Expansion:**

+* **Hosted Dedicated Capacity:** Hosted dedicated capacity deals for enterprises starting at 399,999$
+* **Decentralized Free Peer to peer endpoint hosted on The Grid:** Hosted endpoint by the people for the people.

 * **Mobile Application:** Develop a mobile app version for Swarms to tap into the vast mobile user base.
 * **Global Expansion:** Localize the platform for non-English speaking regions to tap into global markets.
 * **Continuous Learning:** Regularly collect user feedback and iterate on the product features.